Destiny's Child (album): Music and lyrics

+Wyclef Jean appears on "No, No, No Part 2" and "Illusion", both of which he produced.

 Destiny's Child is predominantly classified as an R&B and neo soul record, (Note: attributed to multiple sources) drawing influences from quiet storm, 1960s and 1970s soul, hip-hop, pop, and gospel.
 Its musical style is largely defined by the utilization of live instruments, with tracks such as "Second Nature" and "Bridges" heavily driven by Rhodes piano, bass, trumpets, and saxophone.
 The album's lyrics focus on themes of love, romantic equity, self-confidence, and autonomy.
 Destiny's Child opens with "Second Nature", a neo soul track starting with a blues-influenced electric guitar solo, which transitions into a sample of the Isley Brothers' 1975 song "Make Me Say It Again, Girl".
 While "No, No, No Part 1" is a new jack swing-influenced down-tempo R&B track, its counterpart is an up-tempo, hip-hop-influenced contemporary R&B track.
 The song's lyrical content centers on a man forsaking his partner in favor of his friends.
 "With Me" is lyrically an answer song to Usher's 1997 song "You Make Me Wanna..." and depicts a mistress taunting her lover's partner: "'Cause I know what you didn't do to make him stay / See, a bad-performing, unfulfilling woman drives a man away".

 "Tell Me" is a "soporific, sophisticated late-night" ballad which follows a woman pleading with her long-term partner to end their failing relationship.
 Writing for Tidal, Kristin Corry compared Beyoncé's mezzo-soprano vocal performance on the track to Diana Ross.
 Motivationally themed "Bridges" samples the hook from Al Green's 1972 song "Simply Beautiful".
 "Show Me the Way" is a jazz-funk track heavily influenced by early-1980s R&B, and defined by "sensual" beats, synthesized strings, and "cooing" melodies.
 Jazz and funk influences are also prevalent on the hip-hop track "Illusion".
 "Killing Time" is a ballad driven by metronomic percussion, acoustic guitar, and Benjamin Wright's understated string arrangement.
 Its lyrics focus on a woman spending a day waiting for her partner to return home.
 Slow jam "Birthday" and country-influenced soul track "Sail On" follow, before Destiny's Child concludes with "My Time Has Come", an emotional gospel-styled dedication to Andretta Tillman.